Mitcham tram stop

 Mitcham tram stop is a Tramlink stop in Mitcham in the London Borough of Merton.
-The stop is located between Belgrave Walk and Mitcham Junction.
-It is located just east of the former Mitcham railway station, which closed in 1997.
-The tram stop consists of twin platforms accessible by ramps at either end.
+It is located between Belgrave Walk and Mitcham Junction, just east of the former Mitcham railway station, which closed in 1997.
+The stop consists of twin platforms accessible by ramps at either end.

 Infrastructure

-Due to limited track space in the cutting northwest of the station towards Belgrave Walk tram stop, the tracks are interlaced for a short distance with one rail of the southeast bound track between the two rails of the northwest bound track.
-East of the station there used to be single track to Mitcham Junction Station.
+Due to limited track space in the cutting northwest of the station towards Belgrave Walk tram stop, the tracks are interlaced for a short distance with one rail of the southeast-bound track between the two rails of the northwest-bound track.
+East of the station there used to be single track to Mitcham Junction station.

 Double line track

 In late June 2012 a double line track was opened from Mitcham to Mitcham Junction, save for a short stretch of single track immediately to the west of Mitcham Junction due to the limited clearance under the road bridge.
 The track layout allows two trams to travel between the stations at the same time.
-Work started in Spring 2012 at the site laying the new track and installing the new OHLE (over head line) cables.
-The job took about three months to complete and 18 test tram runs passed successfully before opening.
+Work laying the new track and installing the new OHLE (over head line) cables began in spring 2012.
+The job took about three months to complete, and 18 test tram runs passed successfully before opening.

+Services

+The typical off-peak service in trams per hour from Mitcham is: